Reece Styche: Non-League football

 On 15 May 2014, Styche signed a two-year deal with Conference club Kidderminster Harriers.
 He made his debut on 9 August, coming off the bench in a 0–0 draw with Lincoln City.
 His first goal for Kidderminster came in a 4–0 home win over Altrincham on 16 September 2014.

 In October 2014, he joined Conference North club Tamworth on loan.
 He scored on his debut for Tamworth.
 He went on to make five appearances, scoring twice, during his loan spell.
 On 13 January 2015, Styche joined Tamworth on loan for a second spell until the end of the season.
 On 8 August 2015 Styche scored on his return to the Harriers' first team in a 2–2 draw with Grimsby Town.

 On 30 October 2015, Styche joined Macclesfield Town of the National League on loan until January 2016.
 Despite a contract offer to stay at Macclesfield, Styche signed for fellow National League club Gateshead in May 2016.
 After his Gateshead contract was cancelled in January 2017, Styche signed for Tamworth, where he had previously spent time on loan.
 In November 2017, he moved on to another National League North club, Darlington, for an undisclosed fee.
 He scored 11 goals in 21 league matches in what remained of the season and, according to the Northern Echo, played a major role in the club avoiding relegation.
 In October 2018, Darlington accepted an offer for Styche's services from divisional rivals Alfreton Town, apparently for financial reasons.
 He completed the move on 24 October and scored after seven minutes of his debut three days later.

 On 23 May 2019, it was announced that Styche had transferred to league rivals Hereford.
 In February 2020, he joined Southern Premier Central side Bromsgrove Sporting.
 However, he was only able to make one league appearance for the club before the season was abandoned due to the COVID-19 pandemic, and in June 2020 he moved again, this time to Buxton of the Northern Premier League Premier Division.
 With another season curtailed by the pandemic, Styche moved once more in May 2021, this time returning to Hednesford Town after 13 years away.
-His stay, however, was shortlived and early in the season he switched to league rivals Stourbridge.
+His stay, however, was short-lived and early in the season he switched to league rivals Stourbridge.
 After a year and a half at the Glassboys, he moved once again in March 2023, this time joining Matlock Town.